shash04/Advanced_Operating_Systems/Barrier_Synchronization/README.md

 # Barrier Synchronization
 ## Overview:
 The goal of this project is to introduce OpenMP, MPI, and barrier synchronization concepts.
 OpenMP allows you to run parallel algorithms on shared-memory multiprocessor/multicore machines.
 MPI allows you to run parallel algorithms on distributed memory systems, such as compute clusters.
-The project consists of implementation of two spin barriers using OpenMP and MPI each.
+This project consists of implementation of two spin barriers using OpenMP and MPI each.
 It also includes an implementation with combination of MPI-OpenMP program in order to synchronize between multiple cluster nodes that are running multiple threads themselves.
 Experimentation was done to evaluate the performance of your barrier implementations.
-(Information about compute resources for running experiments is below.)
 OpenMP barriers were run on an 8-way SMP (symmetric multi-processor) system, and MPI and MPI-OpenMP combined experiments on a (up to) 24 12-core cluster (24 nodes, and each node has two six-core processors).

 ## Steps to run the project files: